Measurement incompatibility in Bayesian multiparameter quantum estimation: Applications

-In lieu of the PGM$^*$ bound (due to the high dimension of the \( n \)-copy state), we consider a local qubit tomography---where each copy is measured at random in the basis of one of the three Pauli operators.
+In lieu of the PGM enhanced by PM estimator bound (due to the high dimension of the \( n \)-copy state), we consider a local qubit tomography---where each copy is measured at random in the basis of one of the three Pauli operators.
 The outcomes are then processed with the optimal PM estimator, such that the resulting MSL lower bounds \( \mathcal{L}_{\mathrm{prior}} \), which is again the tighter bound than \( \mathcal{L}_{\mathrm{PGM}} \).

 In Fig.~\ref{fig:phase_dephasing} we present numerical results on measurement incompatibility, by evaluating upper and lower bounds as a function of the number of copies, for prior widths $W_1 = \pi/2$ and $W_2 = 5$.
 The main plot shows that the incompatibility window grows with the number of copies, with the incompatibility NH lower bound increasing slightly, and the tomography upper bound increasing more rapidly.
 The latter result may be expected, since tomography corresponds to measuring each copy separately and thus cannot take advantage of collective effects.

-Interestingly, the overall behaviour appears to be qualitatively different from local QET, where the initially large incompatibility decreases by measuring multiple copies collectively ~\cite{vidrighin2014joint,roccia2018entangling}.
-However, while incompatibility seemingly increases according to the upper and lower bounds, we emphasise that, given the large incompatibility window and that \( \mathcal{I}_{\mathrm{NH}} \) appears to level-off below the single-copy \( \mathcal{I}_{\mathrm{tom}} \), no definitive conclusion can yet be made regarding the behaviour of the actual \( n \)-copy \( \mathcal{I}_{\mathrm{min}} \); a full characterisation of this behaviour remains an open task.
-Finally, we notice that this growth in incompatibility does come as the overall estimation precision increases, i.e., $\mathcal{L}_{\mathrm{min}}$ and its upper and lower bounds themselves decrease in the number of copies; see the plot of $\mathcal{L}_{\mathrm{SPM}}$ versus number of copies in the inset.
+Interestingly, the overall behaviour appears to be qualitatively different from local QET, where the initially large incompatibility decreases by measuring multiple copies collectively~\cite{vidrighin2014joint,roccia2018entangling}.
+In the asymptotic limit we would expect that decrease to manifest, with some eventual reduction in incompatibility.
+This is reinforced by the true incompatibility appearing to be at the lower end, with the NH bound being tight for $n=1$ following from App.~\ref{app:NH_tight_qubit_d2}, and appearing attainable numerically by the methods of Sec.~\ref{sec:seesaw-numerics} with \( \abs{\mathcal{I}_{\mathrm{NH}} - \mathcal{I}_{\mathrm{SSW}}} \leq 3{\times}10^{-3} \) for $n \leq 4$~\cite{supplemental_code}.

+Finally, we note that this growth in incompatibility, which may not represent the asymptotic behaviour, does come as the overall estimation precision increases, i.e., $\mathcal{L}_{\mathrm{min}}$ and its upper and lower bounds themselves decrease in the number of copies; see the plot of $\mathcal{L}_{\mathrm{SPM}}$ versus number of copies in the inset.